redhat-openstack/infrared/docs/source/quickstart.rst

 We can now execute the provisioning process by providing those parameters through the CLI::

-    ir-provisioner virsh --host-address=my.host.address --host-key=~/.ssh/id_rsa --topology-nodes="controller:1,compute:1" -e @infrared-private.yml
+    ir-provisioner virsh --host-address=my.host.address --host-key=~/.ssh/id_rsa --topology-nodes="undercloud:1,controller:1,compute:1" -e @infrared-private.yml

 ..  note:: The value of the topology-nodes option is a comma-separated string in a "type:amount" format.
 Please check the settings/topology dir for a complete list of the available types.
-(In the example above, two nodes will be provisioned: 1 controller & 1 compute)
+(In the example above, three nodes will be provisioned: 1 undercloud, 1 controller & 1 compute)

 That is it, the machines are now provisioned and accessible.